deohs/coders/demos/data_import/epa_aqi/getAQI.md

 This demo is an example of how to automate real-time data collection from the web.

-We will get recent PM2.5 data from Seattle sampling stations from two web sites:
+We will get recent PM2.5 data from Seattle sampling stations from three web sites:

 * EPA's "Airnow" site: https://airnow.gov/
 * WA Ecology's Air Monitoring Network site: https://enviwa.ecology.wa.gov/